QualiSystems/devguide_source/_posts/2016-04-30-getting-started.markdown

 #### Make a minor change to the driver

 The source control for your shell is managed under the _src_ folder.
 When generating the project template, ShellFoundry already created a driver template as well under this folder.
 Open the file _driver.py_ in your preferred IDE/editor.
 You'll see it already contains a driver for our shell with an example command already in place.
 We'll soon implement our first command in this file.
-For now, lets just make sure everything is in working order by adding a simple 'hello world'.
+For now, let's just make sure everything is in working order by adding a simple 'hello world'.

 Remove the 'example_function' function and replace it with the following code:
 {% highlight python %}